-Today there are four Nordic Innovation Houses around the world.
-Two in the United States and two in Asia.
+Today there are five Nordic Innovation Houses around the world.
+Two in the United States and three in Asia.

 24 September 2014 marked the day of the opening of the first Nordic Innovation House.
 The house is located in Silicon Valley and was to be used as a co-working space, incubator and resource centre for Nordic tech companies.
 The aim is to create a Nordic community and network for connecting startups to high-quality mentors, networks of investors and funding opportunities as well as provide other business connections.